callumrollo/callumrollo.github.io/content/articles/packaging.md

 Packaging is the act of wrapping your code up into a well defined, stand-alone form and distributing it over the Information Superhighway.
 Packaging allows to distribute you code in a way that is

 - Transparent
-- Reproducible
+- Scalable
 - Upgradable
 - Easy to integrate

-If you've coded more than a `hello world`in Python you've already used packages.
+If you've coded more than a `hello world` in Python you've already used packages.
 When you interact with pip/conda environment or `import numpy as np` you are leveraging Python's extensive packaging ecosystem, standing on the shoulders of giants.

-Wouldn't it be great if, when people inquired about your awesome code, you could tell that installing it is a simple as `pip install my_awesome_package`?
+Wouldn't it be great if, when people inquired about your awesome code, you could tell that installing it is a simple as `pip install my_cool_package`?

 Strap yourself in buddy, because in this tutorial, that's exactly what we're going to do.